thebushschool/cpjava/readme.md

 ![alt text][schoolwork]

 ## Paired Programming Teams
-We will be using the Paired Programming teams for team projects. ** Please provide me the Github Account usernames that you created a few weeks ago **.
+In the world of programming - [collaboration with others is everything!](https://youtu.be/q7d_JtyCq1A).
+We will model that in our learning process in the classroom.
+We will learn by doing and by pairing with others.
+Each person in a paired team will have the opportunity to teach and to learn from each other.
+We will be using the Paired Programming teams for team for learning Java and projects. ** Please provide me the Github Account usernames that you created **.
 The Paired Programming projects will be published at this location.
 I have updated paired programming teams for the 2nd-term also keeping in mind the students remote/on-campus students and those taking the APCSA exam.

 ### Team Baker
 *